Affordable housing development

-We ensure the affordable housing development required in our district is delivered.
+We ensure the affordable housing development that's required in our district, is delivered.

 The role of our Housing Development Team is to promote the provision of new affordable housing schemes throughout the district.